Skip Navigation

 Why you should invest in your (further) education

-As a private university, we offer you many advantages and services from the first interest in a place at our university to your graduation - and beyond.
-With us, you are not just an anonymous matriculation number, but we accompany you individually, purposefully, supportively and challengingly on YOUR way through your studies.
+As a private university, we offer you a wide range of benefits and services, from the moment you first express an interest in a place at our university right through to graduation – and beyond.
+With us, you’re not just an anonymous student number; instead, we support you individually, providing targeted guidance, encouragement and challenges as you progress through your studies.

-Contact persons are always available to answer your questions - whether it's information about the study programme, queries about an exam or questions about the content of a course.
-Our colleagues in the university administration, our professors and lecturers are always ready to listen to you and are happy to support you!
+There are always people available to answer your questions – whether you need information about the course structure, have queries about an exam, or questions regarding the content of a module.
+Our colleagues in the university administration, our professors and lecturers are always ready to listen and are happy to support you!

-In order to be able to offer you this high quality of study, we have to charge tuition fees.
-As a private university, the FHD is not supported by public funds, but has to finance itself completely.
+In order to be able to offer you this high standard of education, we have to charge tuition fees.
+As a private university, the FHD is not supported by public funds but must finance itself entirely.

 A private university - is it only for the rich?

-This prejudice still persists.
-Unfortunately, this means that many people do not even consider the possibility of studying at a private university.
-Yet most of our students finance their studies themselves and are not dependent on financial support from their parents.
+This misconception is still very much alive.
+Unfortunately, this means that many people do not even consider the option of studying at a private university.
+Yet most of our students fund their studies themselves and do not rely on financial support from their parents.

-Scholarships, BAföG, part-time jobs, student loans...
-The options are varied - and in most cases can be combined well.
+Scholarships, BAföG, part-time jobs, student loans… The options are varied – and in most cases can be easily combined.

-We will show you how many options there are for financing your studies and are of course always on hand to provide you with help and advice.
-Together we will find the right options for your individual situation so that nothing stands in the way of your dream studies.
+We’ll show you just how many ways there are to fund your studies, and we’re always here to offer advice and support.
+Together, we’ll find the right options for your individual situation, so that nothing stands in the way of your dream degree.

 Save with our discount promotions